-The map below shows all the locations Shakespeare used for Macbeth, and below the map is a text list of the locations.
-When you click a pin on the map it opens to show all of the settings used within the location, using Shakespeare actual wording.
-You can zoom in on the map for a more detailed view of an area, click the icons on the map for more information, or use the list of all map pins below the Macbeth settings map:
+The map below shows all the locations Shakespeare used for Macbeth – in both Scotland and England.
+You can zoom in on the map for a more detailed view of an area, and click the icons on the map for more information.